Who will be arranging your shelf?

 Do no evil?
 Hahaha -or- What is the best way to win a prisoner dilemma?

-Would you let Amazon manage your shelf?
+Back to the question at the top of the post – Would you let Amazon manage your shelf?
 Would you join their Sponsored Product Ad network (if they had one)?
-Probably not.

 And What about Google or Facebook?